nikunjmishra81/BSE_Equity/README.md

 			git version 2.17.1

-* To Run this project as follows
+* To Run this project use commands as follows

 		1. Clone the git repo using: